Ecological systems in a modeling perspective: The moment closure approximation

-The first inequality follows from (\ref{mom_closure_est}) and the last inequality is based on the fact that the carrying capacity must exceed one individual.
+The first inequality follows from (\ref{mom_closure_est}) and the last inequality is based on that the carrying capacity must exceed $\frac{2}{3}$ individuals.
+It follows that every viable population consisting of at least one individual must meet this condition.
 Index theory (Jordan and Smith (1990) , Dumortier (2006) ) ensures that the index of all fixed points in the non-negative quadrant equals one.
 The location of the stable fixed point is the moment-closure approximation.
 The stable manifold of the saddle point bounds its domain of attraction.